County Palatine of Durham: Establishment and consolidation

-Both the Liberty of St. Cuthbert's Land and the Earldom of Bamburgh remained virtually independent of the Kingdom of England.
-With the possible exception of the Wapentake of Sadberge, the area north of the Tees lay outside of the West Saxon administrative system of shires and hundreds / wapentakes.
-Moreover, the lands north of the Tees remained unrecorded by the Domesday Book and were not subject to geld or taxation.
+Following the final defeat of Scandinavian York in 954, Northumbria would permanently come under the authority of the West Saxon Kings of England but was only nominally subject to their power.
+The lands of the Kingdom of York would eventually be incorporated in the form of the shire of Yorkshire; however, the West Saxon Kings did not attempt to extend their direct rule beyond the Tees.

+North of the Tees, standard English administrative structures would not be extended to the region before the reign of Henry II.
+Unlike the rest of pre-Conquest England, the region operated entirely outside the royal fiscal and administrative framework; it lacked tax assessments (hides or carucates), royal reeves, royal mints, burhs, and royal demesne lands prior to the 1090s.
+Moreover, it was wholly omitted from the Domesday Book.
+Instead of direct royal governance, regional authority remained divided between the House of Bamburgh north of the Tyne and the Community of St Cuthbert in the lands between the Tyne and Tees.

 When William the Conqueror became the king of England in 1066, he quickly realised the need to control Northumbria to protect his kingdom from Scottish invasion.
 In 1075, shortly after the Norman conquest, William the Conqueror allowed Bishop Walcher to purchase the earldom of Northumbria after its previous holder, Waltheof, rebelled against the king.
 This may have marked the beginning of the bishops' temporal authority, with the Bishop of Durham essentially inheriting the powers of the earl.
-Alternatively, David D. Hall notes that the Patrimony of St. Cuthbert between the Tyne and Tees was likely immune from comital and regal action by the tenth century, with comital lands between the Tyne and Tees administered as the separate wapentake of Sadberge.
-Instead, Hall posits that the Bishop's temporal powers developed by the early 12th century due to the emerging supremacy of the Bishop within the context of the Liberty's internal politics.
+However, David D. Hall argues that the Patrimony of St. Cuthbert between the Tyne and Tees was likely already immune from comital and regal action by the tenth century, noting that comital lands between the Tyne and Tees were administered as the separate wapentake of Sadberge, which occupied several exclaves along the north bank of the Tees that had not yet been acquired by the Patrimony.
+Instead, Hall posits that the Bishop's temporal powers had emerged by the early twelfth century as a result of internal developments within the Liberty, with the Bishop emerging as a princely authority over the pre-existing Patrimony.
+A shift occurred following the Norman invasion, when Bishop William de Saint Calais replaced the secular clerks of the Community with Benedictine monks in 1083.
+This ultimately led to a division within the Patrimony between the Bishop and the Monastic Convent around the year 1100; the Bishop's emerging authority over temporal and spiritual rights was continually challenged and negotiated by the Prior and convent throughout the twelfth century.